 Assisting talented but economically disadvantaged students from some of the world’s poorest countries is the key aim of the University’s Equity and Merit Scholarship programme.
-David Gennard travelled through Uganda to see how these Manchester graduates have transformed their communities.
+David Gennard travelled through Uganda and Tanzania to see how these Manchester graduates have transformed their communities.

 It’s close to midnight and we are looking down into the valley at the town of Masaka.
 Its lights shine through the drifting charcoal-smoke and mist.

 Marabou stork sleep, silhouetted in the trees as the moon rises.
 A log fire spits and crackles and a dog paces around, agitated by the howls of others in the distance.
 It’s been a long day spent travelling.

 We’ve walked, driven and sailed through Uganda on a mission to discover how electricity has been brought to Bugala Island by a Manchester alumnus.
 Our legs are tired, our minds groggy and we’re in need of sleep.
 But the view, like the awe-inspiring graduates we have so far met, commands our attention.
 Since it began ten years ago, the University’s Equity and Merit Scholarship scheme has given more than 200 exceptional individuals from Rwanda, Tanzania, Uganda and Bangladesh the opportunity to obtain postgraduate degrees in subjects not available in their home country.

 Founded by the University’s then President and Vice-Chancellor Professor Alan Gilbert, because “producing graduates who will be responsible global citizens is now more critical than ever”, the scholarships are jointly funded by the University and its donors, whose generosity equals their impact.

 “Manchester is providing courses not available in the scholars’ home countries and finance that they’d struggle to access,” explains senior international officer Joanne Jacobs.
 “Other Universities have scholarships tied to marketing – we’re doing something special by tying ours to social responsibility.”